 Key Issues at Each Intercept

 Intercept 0

-Mobile crisis outreach teams and co-responders.
-Behavioral health practitioners who can respond to people experiencing a behavioral health crisis or co-respond to a police encounter.
+Mobile crisis outreach teams and coresponders.
+Behavioral health practitioners who can respond to people experiencing a mental or substance use crisis or corespond to a police encounter.

-Emergency Department diversion.
+Emergency department diversion.

-Emergency Department (ED) diversion can consist of a triage service, embedded mobile crisis, or a peer specialist who provides support to people in crisis.
-Police-friendly crisis services.
-Police officers can bring people in crisis to locations other than jail or the ED, such as stabilization units, walk-in services, or respite.
+Emergency departments (EDs) can provide triage with behavioral health providers, embedded mobile crisis staff, and/or peer specialist staff to provide support to people in crisis.

+Police-behavioral health collaborations.

+Police officers can build partnerships with behavioral health agencies along with the community and learn how to interact with individuals experiencing a crisis.
 Intercept 1 Dispatcher training.
-Dispatchers can identify behavioral health crisis situations and pass that information along so that Crisis Intervention Team officers can respond to the call.
+Dispatchers can identify mental or substance use crisis situations and pass that information along so that Crisis Intervention Team officers can respond to the call.
 Specialized police responses.
-Police officers can learn how to interact with individuals experiencing a behavioral health crisis and build partnerships between law enforcement and the community.
-Intervening with super-utilizers and providing follow-up after the crisis.
-Police officers, crisis services, and hospitals can reduce super-utilizers of 911 and ED services through specialized responses.
+Police officers can learn how to interact with individuals experiencing a crisis in ways that promote engagement in treatment and build partnerships between law enforcement and the community.
+Intervening with frequent utilizers and providing follow-up after the crisis.

+Police officers, crisis services, and hospitals can reduce frequent utilizers of 911 and ED services through specialized responses.
 Intercept 2 Screening for mental and substance use disorders.
 Brief screens can be administered universally by non-clinical staff at jail booking, police holding cells, court lock ups, and prior to the first court appearance.
-Data matching initiatives between the jail and community-based behavioral health providers.
+Data-matching initiatives between the jail and community-based behavioral health providers.
 Pretrial supervision and diversion services to reduce episodes of incarceration.
 Risk-based pre-trial services can reduce incarceration of defendants with low risk of criminal behavior or failure to appear in court.
 Intercept 3 Treatment courts for high-risk/highneed individuals.
-Treatment courts or specialized dockets can be developed, examples of which include adult drug courts, mental health courts, and veterans treatment courts.
+Treatment courts or specialized dockets can be developed, examples of which include adult drug courts, mental health courts, and Veterans treatment courts.
 Jail-based programming and health care services.
-Jail health care providers are constitutionally required to provide behavioral health and medical services to detainees needing treatment.
+Jail health care providers are constitutionally required to provide behavioral health and medical services to detainees needing treatment, including providing access to medication-assisted treatment (MAT) for individuals with substance use disorders.
 Collaboration with the Veterans Justice Outreach specialist from the Veterans Health Administration.
 Intercept 4 Transition planning by the jail or in-reach providers.
 Transition planning improves reentry outcomes by organizing services around an individual's needs in advance of release.
 Medication and prescription access upon release from jail or prison.
-Inmates should be provided with a minimum of 30 days medication at release and have prescriptions in hand upon release.
-Warm hand-offs from corrections to providers increases engagement in services.
+Inmates should be provided with a minimum of 30 days' medication at release and have prescriptions in hand upon release, including MAT medications prescribed for substance use disorders.
+Warm hand-offs from corrections to providers increase engagement in services.
 Case managers that pick an individual up and transport them directly to services will increase positive outcomes.
 Intercept 5 Specialized community supervision caseloads of people with mental disorders.

-Medication-assisted treatment for substance use disorders.
-Medication-assisted treatment approaches can reduce relapse episodes and overdoses among individuals returning from detention.
+MAT for substance use disorders.
+MAT approaches can reduce relapse episodes and overdoses among individuals returning from detention.
 Access to recovery supports, benefits, housing, and competitive employment.
-Housing and employment are as important to justice-involved individuals as access to behavioral health services.
-Removing criminal justice-specific barriers to access is critical.
-Best Practices Across the Intercepts
+Housing and employment are as important to justice-involved individuals as access to mental and substance use treatment services.
+Removing criminal justicespecific barriers to access is critical Best Practices Across the Intercepts

 Cross-systems collaboration and coordination of initiatives.

-Coordinating bodies improve outcomes through the development of community buy-in, identification of priorities and funding streams, and as an accountability mechanism.
+Coordinating bodies serve as an accountability mechanism and improve outcomes by fostering community buy-in, developing priorities, and identifying funding streams.

 Routine identification of people with mental and substance use disorders.
-Individuals with mental and substance use disorders should be identified through routine administration of validated, brief screening instruments and follow-up assessment as warranted.
+Individuals with mental and substance use disorders should be identified through routine administration of validated, brief screening assessments and follow-up assessment as warranted.